 The Senior Management Team reserves the right to alter the Dress Code at any time if they are unhappy with the overall appearance and cooperation of the Sixth Form.

 Students are expected to be present at morning and afternoon registration.
 Punctuality is particularly important in the Sixth Form.
 Students arriving late should sign the late book at the Main Office and inform their Form Tutors that they have arrived.
 Students should be aware that if their attendance falls below 90% they may be withdrawn from a course and all associated examinations.

-Requests for known leave of absence should be addressed to the Principal or Assistant Head of Sixth Form accompanied by a completed permission slip, obtainable from the Sixth Form Secretary, Mrs. Plano or the School Office.
+Requests for known leave of absence should be addressed to the Vice Principal or Assistant Heads of Sixth Form accompanied by a completed permission slip, obtainable from the School Office or Sixth Form Secretary, Mrs Plano.

 N.B.
 Some of the above procedures, rules and the dress code are all included in a Student Handbook given to each student at the start of Year 12, to assist with their organisation.

 You will need to have grades of at least ‘AAABBB’ at GCSE.
 Please be aware that many vocational courses are not a good grounding for A level study.
 All subject teachers would prefer you to have achieved a grade ‘B’ at GCSE if you have taken the subject and want to continue with it at AS level.
 However, it is possible to take up some subjects without having taken them at GCSE.